ra1fh/eppconvert/README.md

 gpx2epp reads the gpx file and writes epp version 7 file to stdout.
 Example usage:

-	gpx2epp track.gpx 200 > track.epp
+	gpx2epp --input track.gpx --stepsize 200 > track.epp

-The optional second parameter determines the stepsize in meters the epp file uses.
+The optional stepsize parameter determines the stepsize in meters the epp file uses.
 The ergo bike can cope with arbitrary stepsizes, but only files with a stepsize of 200 can be modified in the bike UI editor.